-Many people will need to engage the services of an attorney at some point in their lives, such as when they are facing a business or real estate dispute, dealing with the consequences of an accident, or administering an estate.
+Many people will need to engage the services of an attorney at some point in their lives, such as when they are facing a business or real estate dispute, dealing with the consequences of an accident, or a probate or trust problem, or facing professional licensing discipline.
 Since these situations can affect the rest of your life, it is critical to retain an attorney who is skilled in navigating the California court system and who will assertively advocate on your behalf.
-Michael S. Biggs is a trusted Contra Costa County business lawyer who spent more than a decade serving residents of the North Bay and the East Bay, including Sonoma, Napa, and Contra Costa Counties.Business and Real Estate Law
+Michael S. Biggs is a trusted Contra Costa County lawyer who spent more than a decade serving residents of the North Bay and the East Bay, including Sonoma, Napa, and Contra Costa Counties.Business and Real Estate Law

 Business disputes are often contractual in nature.
 For example, one party may refuse to fulfill its obligations under a contract, despite reaping the benefit conferred by the contract.
 Another example of a contractual issue that businesses often encounter involves damage to business interests caused by an employee’s violation of a non-compete agreement.
 The deterioration of business partnerships is a frequent cause of lawsuits as well.
 There may be a divergence between the partners regarding their rights and obligations, or there may be a question as to whether a partner is acting in the best interests of the business.